-- Your customer selects Trustly as the payment option in your webshop.
+- Your customer enters the amount for payment in your checkout.

-- Your system sends a Deposit request to Trustly's API.
+- Your system sends an API call to

-- Trustly responds with a URL (The Trustly Checkout URL) and an
+- Trustly responds with a checkout URL and

-- Your system redirects the customer to the Trustly Checkout URL where they log in to their bank and authorize the payment.
+- Your system redirects the customer to the Trustly checkout where they log in to their bank and authorise the payment.

 - Depending on the outcome, Trustly may send these notifications:

-- Cancel notification if the payment process is aborted.
+- Cancel notification if the checkout process is interrupted.

-- Pending notification when the customer has completed the payment process in the Trustly Checkout.
+- Pending notification when the customer has completed the checkout process.

-- Account notification to provide you with information about the bank account used for this payment.
+- Account notification Trustly sends information about the bank account used in this order.

-- Debit notification if an unexpected error occurs and the money is not received from the customer even after the credit notification is sent.
+- Debit notification if the transaction fails after the credit notification is sent.

-Note: The pending, credit and account notifications can arrive in any order.
+Note: Account, Pending, Credit notifications can arrive in any order.
 The Account notification is not enabled by default.
-Contact Trustly Integration Support if you would like to receive it.
+Contact Trustly Integration Support, if you need it.

 - Your system responds to the received notifications.